rebuy-de/compose-navigation/README.md

 }
 ```

-And then we can test the navigation the following way:
+And then you can test the navigation the following way:
 ```kotlin
 router.assert<NavigationType.NavigateTo> {
     it.target == HomeScreens.ExtraData.get("test", 3)